 Gingivitis, or gum inflammation, is an early stage of gum disease.
-Also known as periodontitis, gum disease is a highly damaging dental problem affecting the gums and the whole smile.
+Also known as periodontitis, gum disease is a highly damaging dental problem that affects your teeth and gums.
 Dr. Jeffrey Bellisario and Dr. David Robbins offer periodontal disease treatment to patients in Ardmore, PA.

-With their dental team, they help restore the teeth and gums affected by gum disease with deep cleanings and antibacterial treatments.
+Our dental team helps restore the teeth and gums affected by gum disease with deep cleanings and antibacterial treatments.
 These treatments remove harmful bacteria that build up beneath the gums.
 Over time, gum inflammation can impact the heart’s health as the infection enters the bloodstream.
 Early intervention is the key to reversing the effects of gum disease.
 Our office also provides restorative dental care treatments to new and existing patients in the Ardmore area.

 Stages of Periodontal Disease